ubopod/ubo-hw-acceptance/README.md

 [![Test procedure](https://res.cloudinary.com/marcomontalbano/image/upload/v1677200367/video_to_markdown/images/youtube--X0lBcDt_kOM-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=X0lBcDt_kOM "Test procedure")

-# What does it do?
+# What does the test script do?

 The main script `test.sh` runs a suite of individual tests which are managed by seperate python scripts that function as standalone tests.
 The python scripts can be excecuted seperately to test only a certain functions.
 In the following section, we provide a brief overview of each test step, its purpos, and things to looh out for.